 Our historical consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and presented in U.S. dollars.
 The selected historical consolidated financial information set forth below has been derived from our historical consolidated financial statements for the years presented.
-Historical information as of and for the five years ended September 30, 2004 is derived from our consolidated financial statements, which have been audited by Ernst & Young LLP, our independent auditors.
+Historical information as of and for the five years ended September 30, 2005 is derived from our consolidated financial statements, which have been audited by Ernst & Young LLP, our independent registered public accounting firm.
 You should read the information presented below in conjunction with those statements.